-PPT members are required to complete monthly self-inspections as described in Section 8.2 and retain documentation of their inspections with their SWPPP documentation.
+PPT members are required to complete self-inspections at least monthly as described in Section 8.2 and retain documentation of their inspections with their SWPPP documentation.

-Aviation conducts quarterly RSIs of PPT members' facilities (see Section 8.1) to meet the inspection requirements in the MSGP Part 4.1 and to verify maintenance of PPT member-owned CMs.
-CM maintenance deficiencies identified during those inspections are discussed with the PPT members at the time of the inspection, documented in writing to the PPT member, and tracked with other findings and corrections as discussed in Section 8.1.
+Aviation conducts quarterly RSIs of PPT members' facilities (see Section 8.1) to comply with MSGP Part 4.1 inspection requirements and to verify maintenance of PPT member-owned CMs.
+Any CM maintenance deficiencies identified during these inspections are discussed with the PPT members at the time of the inspection, documented in writing, and tracked along with other findings and corrections as outlined in Section 8.1.